rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

   auth.signOut();
 {{< /highlight >}}

-Last but not least, the two optional functions to reset and change a password of an authenticated user.
+Last but not least, the two optional functions to reset and change a password of an authenticated user:

 {{< highlight javascript "hl_lines=5 6 7 9 10 11" >}}
 import { auth } from './firebase';